-Specific Criteria (-)>(+) Understand of the question or issue and the key concepts involved Understands the task and its relationship to relevant areas of theory, research and practice Uses syllabus documents and terminology clearly and accurately Sequences tasks and activities to suit logical learning progression Integrates assessment task logically with learning intentions and learning sequence Provides effective formative feedback for student sample Depth of anaysis and/or critque in response to the task Includes key syllabus content to allow demonstration of appropriate selection of outcomes for Preliminary Demonstrates understanding of the NSW Quality Teaching framework, the School Excellence Framework and NESA Assessment Guidelines Familiarity with and relevnce of professional and/or research literature used to support response Demonstrates understanding of the need to differentiate lessons to cater for diverse learners including Aboriginal and Torres Strait Islander and EAL/D students Understands effective assessment practices Structure and organization of response Organises and structures scope and sequence according to NESA guidelines and requirements Follows NESA assessment guidelines Presentation of response according to appropriate academic and linguistic conventions Shows excellent command of English grammar conventions including spelling, syntax, and punctuation General comments/recommendations for next time: -
+Specific Criteria (-)- ; >(+) Understand of the question or issue and the key concepts involved Understands the task and its relationship to relevant areas of theory, research and practice Uses syllabus documents and terminology clearly and accurately Sequences tasks and activities to suit logical learning progression Integrates assessment task logically with learning intentions and learning sequence Provides effective formative feedback for student sample Output of analysis and/or critque in response to the task Includes key syllabus content to allow demonstration of appropriate selection of outcomes for Preliminary Demonstrates understanding of the NSW Quality Teaching framework, the School Excellence Framework and NESA Assessment GuidelinesNew rubric creiteria.
+Click EDIT to update or delete this item.
+Familiarity with and relevnce of professional and/or research literature used to support response Demonstrates understanding of the need to differentiate lessons to cater for diverse learners including Aboriginal and Torres Strait Islander and EAL/D students Understands effective assessment practices Structure and organization of response Organises and structures scope and sequence according to NESA guidelines and requirements Follows NESA assessment guidelinesNew rubric creiteria.
+Click EDIT to update or delete this item.
+Presentation of response according to appropriate academic and linguistic conventions Shows excellent command of English grammar conventions including spelling, syntax, and punctuation.

-Specific Criteria (-) ·>(+)
+Specific Criteria (-)>(+) General comments/recommendations for next time: